THANK YOU FOR SUBSCRIBING

 A data center with the best technical infrastructure components, however, does not necessarily translate into the most effective data center.
 A data center is the summation of robust design, reliable components, rigorous preventative maintenance regimes, established process and procedures, and trained staff in providing exceptional data center services.
 The data centers are best in class on all of these attributes.

 Data centers are here to stay until such time that trading strategies no longer rely on low latency and consistent connectivity.
 Therefore, it is important that we continually embrace innovation to ensure that data centers are utilized efficiently.
 Innovation in the areas of energy and water efficiency, as well as modularized setups, will help advance the data center industry globally.
 Singapore, as part of, is Smart Nation journey, as a Green Data Centre Programme and is aiming to arrive at a proof of concept for the world’s first Tropical Data Centre that will ideally reduce energy requirements.

 SGX ensures both operational and environmental sustainability in a sector that is so reliant on technology.
 We also ensure our data center is efficiently used by embracing technological innovation – be it hybrid cloud or distributed ledger technology, which can be borderless in distributing computing power.

 Striking a Balance

-In essence, we are focused on ensuring that our data center strikes a balance between modern innovation and support for the ever-evolving financial community while staying abreast of regulatory developments.
-The data center industry principally remains one of innovation and will continue to transform the financial sector, just as it has already left its indelible mark on the now almost-extinct ‘open-outcry’ trading floor.Singapore Exchange is an investment holding company located in Singapore and provides different services related to securities and derivatives trading and others.
-SGX is a member of the World Federation of Exchanges and the Asian and Oceanian Stock Exchanges Federation.
+It is important to ensure that a data center strikes a balance between modern innovation and support for the ever-evolving financial community while staying abreast of regulatory developments.
+The data center industry principally remains one of innovation and will continue to transform the financial sector, just as it has already left its indelible mark on the now almost-extinct ‘open-outcry’ trading floor.Check this out: Top Oracle Service Companies